antirez/pngtostl/README.md

     ./pngtostl image.png > model.stl

+Warning: use reltaively low resolution images, if the image is big resize it, otherwise the resulting STL file will be huge without any good reason.
+Most printers can't go over a given (small) resolution anyway.
+Do a first try with a very small image, like 300x300 pixels, then move to larger images as you want to print larger negatives.

 By default the generated model will use 1x1 millimeters per pixel, 20 "levels" (different heights) to generate 20 levels of grey, and will produce a model with total height of 1.2 millimeters: 0.2 millimeters base, 1 millimeter to reproduce